voriteam/voripos-domain-sync/README.md

 ```

 ### Homebrew
+1. Update `VORIPOS_DOMAIN_SYNC_VERSION`.
-The POS machines run a service installed via Homebrew.
-Create a release on GitHub, and follow the instructions at
+2. Create a release on GitHub.
-https://github.com/voriteam/homebrew-voripos to update the tap with the latest version.
+3. Follow the instructions at https://github.com/voriteam/homebrew-voripos to update the tap with the latest version.